Wil Time Bigtime: Child abuse controversy

 On March 12, 2011, Willing Willie featured a segment in which a 6-year-old boy performed a 'macho dance' to the tune of Dr. Dre's "The Next Episode" as his talent.
-At first, the incident came and went without much clamor.
-It wasn't until a clip of the show was posted on YouTube that it began eliciting an online furor.
+Initially, the incident came and went without much clamor.
+However, it was not until a clip of the show was posted on YouTube that it began eliciting an online furor.

-The episode shows the boy named Jan-Jan is summoned to the center stage along with other contestant.
-Shortly, Revillame summons the tall man, who stands next to the boy.
-The tall man never say anything.
-Revillame then proceeds the boy to greet his family, which the boy said that his dad works as a barber in a parlor shop, and acknowledges his mother's birthday.
+The episode shows a boy being summoned to the center stage along with another contestant.
+Shortly, Revillame summons a tall man, who stands next to the boy.
+The tall man never says anything.
+Revillame then asks the boy to greet his family, which the boy said that his dad works as a barber in a parlor shop, and acknowledges his mother's birthday.
 The boy is accompanied by his aunt to the show.
-After asking some questions about the boy's talent, Revillame then proceeds the boy to showcase his talent – macho dancing to the tune of Dr. Dre's "The Next Episode".
-In the process, the boy cries in tears but nonetheless, it makes the audience's laughter and Revillame remarks "Umiiyak pa 'yan" (transl.
+After asking some questions about the boy's talent, Revillame then proceeds the boy to showcase his talent—macho dancing to the tune of "The Next Episode".
+During the performance, the boy cries in tears but nonetheless, it makes the audience laugh and Revillame remarks, "Umiiyak pa 'yan" (transl.
 "He's still crying!").
 His aunt, nevertheless, is shown to be supporting the boy.

-After returning from the stage, Revillame orders the sound director to play the music again to mimic the movements with the boy, who does so once more.
-After Revillame ordered to stop the music, he gives the boy P10,000 cash but despite this the boy still in a sad expression.
-When he asks the boy who taught this talent, at which the boy replies that it was his father and uncle.
-Revillame even compared the boy's talent to the film Burlesk Queen (1977, starring Vilma Santos).
-The music resumes several times that causes the boy to do the same for the rest of the show, even at the middle of the question and answer segment.
-In the end, the host introduces the boy for the one final act, this time, performing atop the platform while being surrounded by women who appear to adore the boy.
+After returning from the stage, Revillame orders the sound director to play the music again so he can mimic the boy's movements.
+The boy complies.
+After Revillame stops the music, he gives the boy ₱10,000 cash, but the boy remains sad.
+When he asks the boy who taught him this talent, the boy replies that it was his father and uncle.
+Revillame even compares the boy's talent to the 1977 film Burlesk Queen, starring Vilma Santos.
+The music resumes several times, causing the boy to repeat the dance for the rest of the show, even during the question-and-answer segment.
+In the end, the host introduces the boy for one final act, this time performing atop a platform while surrounded by women who appear to adore him.